ppiot/skewWake/README.md

 # warp simulation for skewWake

-each case has the rootname:
+## each case has the following file with * coorecponding to the rootname:

-__ diagGaussian_*figure.png __ :  .png figure showing the (x,y) space
+- diagGaussian_*figure.png  :  .png figure showing the (x,y) space
                               before (top left), after (top right),
 			      the structure and after a 0.51-m drift

-diagGaussian_*_init.npz      :  structured file with initial macroparticle
+- diagGaussian_*_init.npz      :  structured file with initial macroparticle
                               distribution

-diagGaussian_*_final.npz      : structured file with macroparticle
+- diagGaussian_*_final.npz      : structured file with macroparticle
                               distribution at the exit of the structure

-diagGaussian_*_scrn.npz      : structured file with macroparticle
+- diagGaussian_*_scrn.npz      : structured file with macroparticle
                               distribution at the exit of the structure